 Elaborately detailed isometric illustration by Mohamed Chahin shares the homey atmosphere with different things in composition, pastel tones and blurry light.

-Illustrations showing stylizations of web and mobile interfaces in a variety of angles, types, shapes and environments are getting more and more popular.
-In particular, they are often used as title or theme images for blog articles, websites and landing pages.
-It’s not surprising: with such a tight competition in the sphere, photos and screenshots are often not enough to convince users or catch their attention.
+Illustrations showing stylizations of web and mobile interfaces in a variety of angles, types, shapes, and environments are becoming increasingly popular.
+They are often used as title or theme images for blog articles, websites, and landing pages.
+It’s not surprising that with such tight competition in the sphere, photos and screenshots are often not enough to convince users or catch their attention.
 This is when illustration can save the game.

 Creative and even a bit brutal illustration by Dropbox Design for a blog article about designing with real data.
 You may like the style or find it too much experimental, but one thing is for sure: you won’t go past without having a glance on it.